Gregorian Bivolaru: Legal history

 In 2024 German authorities opened an investigation regarding MISA/ATMAN.
 The authorities have expressed doubts about the success of such investigation, since Germany does not have the same laws as France.
 At the end of April 2024, the French authorities arrested the wife of Bivolaru's right-hand man.
 Bivolaru will receive payment for damages, for a 17-year trial in Romania, a duration which was ruled excessive in 2024.
 Two of his close associates from the EU were arrested in August or September 2024 (according to different reports) in Georgia.
 When they were arrested, they had half million Euro.
 The article from Marianne links them and other MISA leaders to an infamous cult, Ashram Shambala from Russia.
 Agence France-Presse said that 15 persons were indicted in 2023 on this matter.
 As of October 2024 the investigation continued, finding brothels linked to Bivolaru/MISA in France, Monaco, and Italy.
 He faces accusations of organized crime.
 The trial is scheduled for 2026 or 2027.
+The head of the French CAIMADES police unit which investigates cult abuse stated that its task is to investigate crimes, not religious beliefs.
+The defense argues the sex was in relationships between freely consenting adults.
+According to Le Parisien, in June 2026 seven women became civil parties in the criminal trial, and Bivolaru argues that it is a conspiracy.
+According to what he says, he is physically ill, sexually unfit, and fears he will die in prison.
+He described his confinement in isolation as torture.